dante9pippo/InpatientAdmissionPrediction/README.md

-# UW Master's Degree Capstone Project
+## Inpatient Admission Prediction with no Discrimination
-# Working with Mandira Pradhan and David DiGiuseppe from Community Health Plan of Washington (CHPW)
+#### Capstone Project for Master's Degree in Biostatistics at Univeristy of Washington
-# Group members: Yutong Wu and Zihan Zheng
+#### Collaboration between 3 students from our cohort and Community Health Plan of Washington (CHPW)

-# Work in progress
+The primary goal of this project is to develop a prediction model for inpatient admission using available data on insurance claims, demographics, and medical diagnosis using statistical and machine leanring methods.

-# End goal is to build a inpatient admission prediction model pipeline using data from the last natural year to predict the probability of inpatient admission in this year.
+The secondary goal of this project is to apply the technique of Classification with No Discrimination (CND) to reduce the racial bias in the prediction results